Bhavesh27/ECommerce/README.md

 ## ECommerce Website Using Spring-MVC

 A complete E-Commerce websites for selling books and e-books developed using JavaEE Technologies like SpringMVC, SpringCore, Hibernate, JSP.

 ## Motivation

 The main motivation was amazon.com which started as a bookstore and grew out so much more.Also, the project provided me the oppurtunity to dive into building enterprise edition apps using Java Spring Framework and ORM Library Hibernate and learn so much more while developing and building .

 ## Build status
-Build status of continus integration i.e. travis, appveyor etc. Ex. -
+Build status of continus integration

 	* No-xml Spring MVC web application
 	* JSP, Bootstrap